Shopify/babel-plugin-add-shopify-header/README.md

 This plugin will add a standardized Shopify comment header to transpiled files.
 Since transpiling via Babel is becoming one of the last steps of the build process it's handy to add some tooling around this final step.

+A standard Shopify Comment Header contains:
+- The license of the repo
+- Current version number derived from git tag or from `package.json` version and last git commit

+This plugin is built ontop of [babel-plugin-add-header-comment](https://github.com/shopify/babel-plugin-add-header-comment).

 ## Usage

 [![NPM](https://nodei.co/npm/babel-plugin-add-shopify-header.png)](https://www.npmjs.com/package/babel-plugin-add-shopify-header)